carlosManoelWendorff1/cloudyMeter/README.md

 ```
 .
 ├── arduino/          # Arduino code to read sensor data and publish via MQTT
-├── backend/          # Java Spring Boot application to process and store data
+├── backend/          # Java Spring Boot application to process and store data, handle authentication and sessions
 ├── database/         # SQL scripts for creating and configuring the PostgreSQL database
 ├── frontend/         # Web application built with React + Next.js
 ├── diagramas/